Skip to main content.

 Teachers can also send students to share work with the principal and often receive a special ‘Principals’ sticker for their efforts.

-The school website is used to celebrate and promote examples of student success through the classroom blogs, news updates and Tawhai TV.
+The school website is used to celebrate and promote examples of student success through the classroom blogs and news updates

 End of Year Assembly